 About 10 years ago, I promoted a few of my former websites through LinkedIn, Pinterest, MySpace, FriendFeed, Plaxo, Tumblr, YouTube, Vimeo, and about a dozen Ning niche network sites.
 Whew!
 Can you spell burn out?
 After keeping that up for about four years I realized that I had to streamline.

 “Every decision you make requires resources.
 Neurons are living cells with metabolisms.
 When they work, they need to replenish themselves with glucose, and that’s not in unlimited supply in the brain.
 So, whether you make a tiny decision or a big one, you’re using up those resources.“— Daniel J. Levitin, The Organized Mind: Thinking Straight in the Age of Information Overload

 Given the usual reverse rubberband effect of too much followed by too little, I stopped for a time.
 Then, Facebook became my main stop with infrequent trips to LinkedIn.
 It’s as if Facebook became my comfort zone in which I could escape from all the rest.

-My point is, the use of social media deserves a well-thought-out plan of action.
+The point is, the use of social media deserves a well-thought-out plan of action.
 Each social venue has its value and it’s up to the member to decide what they need for their business and to use the appropriate social media platform for that purpose.

 Blue lights are emitted from our cell phones, laptops, radio dials, and more in our modern world.
 Do you know that some truckers use blue lights to stay awake on their long hauls?
 The issue is that blue light interferes with the production of melatonin in our bodies.
 We need melatonin to induce sleep.

 “… It’s tempting to think that, in order to meditate, you need to clear the clutter away.
 There’s logic to that, but unfortunately, it doesn’t work.
 At best it creates a temporary vacuum that quickly gets filled with pretty much the same clutter.
 Instead, you need to bring into your meditation efforts something more attractive than the clutter, something that can lift you above the level of clutter.
 Make God that “something.”
 Meditate with God as your partner.
 Ask Him/Her to guide you, to show you how to reach for a higher octave of your own being.
-Cultivate your devotion to God, because that will lift you above the clutter, into the light.
+Cultivate your devotion to God, because that will lift you above the clutter, into the light.”— Gyandev

-Next, let’s examine a daunting yet motivating stressor of our social media times which is the ‘influencers.’
+Next, let’s examine a daunting yet motivating phenomenon of our social media times which is the ‘influencers.’
 I’m impressed when people put their heart, soul, and hard earned money into building their presence on social media.
 It’s not easy.
 When someone reaches the status of ‘influencer’, they have my respect.
 But, anytime we compare ourselves to someone else, we put ourselves in a poor state of mind.
 So, let’s see if I can put this into perspective.

 First of all, there’s a lot of people out there who buy their followers and appear to be influencers when what they are is ingenuine.
 Then, there are those public celebrities who post and have huge followings but they follow no one.
 There are, of course, lots of levels in between but everyone puts their heart and soul into achieving their own level of influence.

 So, that’s a tough topic because we need ‘social proof’ that we are viable members in order to successfully promote real statistics, products, philosophies, or whatever.
 Numbers are important on social media.
 They’re a ‘first impression.’
 It’s a simple fact that people are drawn towards the most numbers.

 If you’d like to get a brief outline on how to drive more social proof than the number of followers, take a look at this excellent slideshow from Mark Schaefer.
 Additionally, you might want to check out his new book, The Content Code: Six essential strategies to ignite your content, your marketing, and your business (Paperback)